This post may contain affiliate links, from which we earn an income.

 Watch the Changing of The Guard

-Every day the Danish Royal Guard parades from Rosenborg Castle, leaving at 11:30, to Amalienborg Palace, arriving for the Changing of the Guard ceremony that takes place at 12:00.
+Every day the Danish Royal Guard parades from Rosenborg Castle to Amalienborg Palace, arriving for the Changing of the Guard ceremony that takes place at 12 noon.
 The ceremony is filled with plenty of pomp and circumstance and is very entertaining to watch.

-The same square has the Amalienborg Museum where you can see the private interiors of the most recent kings and queens of Denmark and information about the present royal family, with its many traditions.
+Next to the palace is the Amalienborg Museum, where you can see the private interiors of the most recent kings and queens of Denmark and information about the present Danish royal family, with its many traditions.
 If you have enough time and buy museum tickets, you’ll also get entry to Palace Square to see the Changing of the Guards ceremony itself – we think the extra cost is worth it!

 Little Mermaid Statue

 Based on the Hans Christian Andersen fairy tale, this bronze statue is over a century old, quite small and underwhelming, yet incredibly popular.
 The statue pays homage to the famous fairy tale writer, who lived and worked in Nyhavn for many years.

 In fact, while the actual statue is barely worthy of the detour required, the chaotic bustle of tourists jockeying for photos, close-ups, and group shots is kind of worth your time, too, in a weird sort of way.